cardano-foundation/CIPs/CIP-0118/README-nested.md

 change to the ledger rules establishes the infrastructure to add additional kids of supported intents (see CPS-15).

+Since types of supported *intents* are just specific ways in which a transaction can be underspecified, running scripts without supplying the `ExUnits` or collateral (as in (4) above), leaving them to be specified by the top-level transaction, can be considered another type of intent that is supported by this design.

 ## Specification

 For the Agda specification prototype built on top of the current ledger spec,